Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 That was as safe as she was ever gonna get.
 Firth, Murray, Pavlo, Coombes and Walsh were all in position, and if Vinther was any judge, Firth was taking a moment to pray, head bowed and a hand on Murray’s back.
 Vinther looked upwards.

-"Hey… Lord?
-If you don’t see fit to see me through this… please forgive me all the wrong I’ve done." he prayed. "...and all the wrong I’m about to do.
+"Hey...
+Lord?
+If you don’t see fit to see me through this... please forgive me all the wrong I’ve done." he prayed. "...and all the wrong I’m about to do.
 Amen."

 He heard Ava whisper an echoing "amen." and the first truck came round the corner.